 DigiFi's API is organized around REST and uses built-in HTTP features, standard response codes, authentication and verbs, allowing for quick implementation with standard HTTP packages used in all languages.
 The API accepts requests with a JSON body and returns JSON responses.

-Your organization's API credentials can be viewed and managed by navigating to Company Settings > Developers > DigiFi API Keys within DigiFi's platform.
+Your organization's API credentials for both Production and Testing Modes can be viewed and managed by navigating to General Settings > Developers > DigiFi API Credentials within DigiFi's platform.

 To authenticate a request, you must include your

 api-key in the request header for all requests (